Overview

 Salesforce Opportunity is made of

-Opportunity fields (Name, Account, Type etc)
+Opportunity attributes (Name, Account, Type etc)

 Opportunity Contact Roles (reference to Contact, role of that contact).This is a first class object n Salesforce